-Google Discover: It’s More Than Just News
+How To Succeed In Google Discover

 - 49% of clicks to ecommerce sites went to product pages, which included both product category and product detail pages.

-- Entertainment saw the largest percentage of clicks (16%) to pages with a video as the primary content (i.e., cast interviews, movie trailers).
+- Entertainment saw the largest percentage of clicks (16%) to pages with a video as the primary content (i.e., cast interviews, and movie trailers).

 - Special offers, mostly travel or hotel deals with limited time/availability pricing, accounted for the largest percentage of clicks to travel sites (53%).

-Takeaway: Non-news content is heavily interest-focused, and will likely be displayed to a smaller, more targeted audience.
+Takeaway: Non-news content is heavily interest-focused and will likely be displayed to a smaller, more targeted audience.

-3. Discover Content Typically Has a Short Shelf-life
+3. Discover Content Typically Has A Short Shelf-life

-Aligned with Discover’s focus on delivering fresh content, most of the URLs in this study only received traffic for 3-4 days, with most of that traffic occurring 1-2 days after publishing.
+Aligned with Google Discover’s focus on delivering fresh content, most of the URLs in this study only received traffic for three to four days, with most of that traffic occurring one to two days after publishing.

 However, some more mature, evergreen content was able to drive longer-term traffic.